Aircloak/IntegrationTests/README.md

 This script will also build and deploy the latest version of the air and cloak components before executing the tests.

 There are 2 types of tests being executed:
-  - [main.rb](main.rb) - Main tests that verify if our infrastructure is working normally.
-    - First, load testing is performed which executes multiple, complex queries in parallel.
+  - First, load testing is performed, which executes multiple, complex queries in parallel.
   - Second, the tests that verify the cloak is functioning normally are performed.
-  - [perf.rb](perf.rb) - Performance regression tests that warn when the duration for a query increases.

 __NOTE__: Because of the way queries are executed (polling is used to wait for a query to complete), timing information is accurate only within 1% of the test timeout value or 2 seconds, whichever is greater.